Cyfrin/8-vault-guardians-audit/README.md

 2. The guardian automatically move the funds based on their strategy
 3. The guardian can update the settings of their strategy at any time and move the funds
 4. To leave the pool, a user just calls `redeem` or `withdraw`

+## The DAO

+Guardians can earn DAO tokens by becoming guardians.
+The DAO is responsible for:
+- Updating pricing parameters
+- Getting a cut of all performance of all guardians

 ## Summary